Enda Kenny: Connacht GAA Centre of Excellence

-Enda Kenny was credited with making the world’s largest sports air dome, located just outside Knock, County Mayo, a financially feasible project.
+Enda Kenny was credited with making the world's largest sports air dome, located just outside Knock, County Mayo, a financially feasible project.
 Though an indoor playing facility of some description was in the long-term plans when the sod was first turned at the facility in 2010, it wasn't until 2017 when the right path became clear thanks to the surprise visit of Kenny during his time in office.

 Calling in for an unannounced look around, it was the Taoiseach who first suggested installing an air dome, similar to the one used by his local tennis club in Castlebar.
 That was the Eureka moment.
 Connacht GAA secretary John Prenty and Cathal Cregg, the provincial games manager based at the centre, executed on the idea.

 As the groundworks were already in place, the structure, covering 15,000m2 in size, took just five employees and only one month to erect.
 The completed project includes a facility 26 metres in height at its highest point, 150m in length and 100m wide.
 It has a 30m running track on one side of the pitch with a capacity to insert seating for 600 people on the opposite side.
 Light, cameras and speakers are suspended against the structure right the way around.
-Costing just €3.1 million, the specifications alone scream value for money.
-This hasn't always been a given within GAA circles - the spiralling costs of Páirc Uí Chaoimh is just one comparable case though an array of other projects could be named as examples.
+The project cost €3.1 million.

 Playing opportunities are only the beginning for the air dome.
-With an ability to host 10,000 people in a concert setting, the dome is one of the largest indoor venues in the Ireland.
+With the ability to host 10,000 people in a concert setting, the dome is one of the largest indoor venues in Ireland.
 It could host concerts, conferences, trade exhibitions and more.
 But it will be first and foremost a GAA facility that can pay for itself in the short- and long-term.
-"The opportunities are limitless," said Mr. Prenty.
+"The opportunities are limitless," said Prenty.